zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

        3. The AA flag is not set in the response.
        4. There is no DNSKEY record with owner name matching the query in the answer section.
-    3. Extract the DNSKEY RRset ("DNSKEY RRs").
+    3. Retrieve the DNSKEY RRset (store as "DNSKEY RRs").
-    4. Extract the RRSIG records covering the DNSKEY RRset, possibly none ("DNSKEY RRSIG").
+    4. Retrieve the RRSIG records covering the DNSKEY RRset, possibly none (store as "DNSKEY RRSIG").
     5. For each DS in *DS Records*, do:
        1. Find the equivalent DNSKEY in *DNSKEY RRs* by key ID (key tag).
+If there is more than one such DNSKEY, select the correct one.
        2. If matching DNSKEY is not found add DS key tag and name server IP to the *No DNSKEY for DS* set.
        3. If the DS values (algorithm and digest) do not match the DNSKEY record